jwt2706/Chip8Interpreter/README.md

 ## Compile from source

-I'm not going to write instructions on how to compile from source because I figure if you're trying to do this, you alreay know what you are doing. :)
+I'm not going to write instructions on how to compile from source because I figure if you're trying to do this, you already know what you are doing. :)

 ## Acknowledgements